pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 ---

 # Getting started
-To get a little hang of the bash, let’s try a few simple commands:
+To get a little hang of the shell, let’s try a few simple commands:
 - `echo`: prints whatever you type at the shell prompt.
 - `date`: displays the current time and date.
 - `clear`: clean the terminal.

 ---

-# Basic Bash commands
+# Basic shell commands (1/2)

 - `pwd` stands for **Print working directory** and it points to the current working directory, that is, the directory that the shell is currently looking at.
 It’s also the default place where the shell commands will look for data files.
 - `ls` stands for a **List** and it lists the contents of a directory. ls usually starts out looking at our home directory.
 This means if we print ls by itself, it will always print the contents of the current directory.